wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 ###### Combines Operations
 Through composition, a new function is formed that performs a series of operations, effectively extending the functionality of the original functions.
 	This results in a more complex function that integrates multiple steps.
+### The Role of Composite Spaces in Inheritance and Extension
+The fact that spaces are composite is a fundamental concept that enables both the inheritance of base-level functions and the extension of outputs to higher-level spaces.
+### Composite Spaces
+Composite spaces are mathematical structures that are built upon simpler, base-level spaces.
+	These composite spaces allow for the combination and extension of functions, leading to more complex operations and mappings.
+### Inheritance in Composite Spaces
+1. **Base-Level Functions**:
+    - **Definition**: Base-level functions are simpler functions defined in lower-dimensional or more basic spaces.
+    - **Example**: A scalar function $f: \mathbb{R} \rightarrow \mathbb{R}$ is a base-level function.

+2. **Inheritance**:
+    - **Preservation of Input Types**: In composite spaces, the input type (or domain) of the base-level function is preserved.
+This means the fundamental nature of the input space is maintained even when the function is extended to higher-dimensional spaces.
+    - **Preservation of Properties**: The properties of the base-level function, such as continuity, differentiability, and linearity, are inherited by the higher-level function.
+This ensures that the composite function retains the fundamental characteristics of the base-level function.
+### Extension in Composite Spaces
+1. **Extension of Outputs**:
+    - **Modification of Output Types**: In composite spaces, the output type (or codomain) of the base-level function is extended to higher-dimensional or more complex spaces.
+This means that while the input domain remains the same, the function's output is mapped to a higher-level space.
+    - **Enhanced Functionality**: By extending the output, the function's applicability and complexity are increased.
+This allows the function to produce more detailed and sophisticated results.
+### How Composite Functions Enable Inheritance and Extension
+1. **Composite Functions**:
+    - Composite functions are formed by combining two or more base-level functions.
+This combination allows for the preservation of input types and the extension of output types.
+    - **Example**: If $g: \mathbb{R}^p \rightarrow \mathbb{R}^n$ and $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$, the composite function $h(x) = f(g(x))$ inherits the input type from $g$ and extends the output type from $f$.

+2. **Inheritance and Extension in Action**:
+    - **Inheritance**: The composite function $h$ inherits the properties and input domain from the base-level function $g$.
+This means that $h$ will accept inputs from the same space as $g$ and will retain any properties $g$ possesses, such as continuity.
+    - **Extension**: The composite function $h$ extends the output type of $f$, mapping the input from $\mathbb{R}^p$ through $\mathbb{R}^n$ to $\mathbb{R}^m$.
+This extension enables the function to produce more complex outputs, expanding its applicability.

 ### Understanding the Notation $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ in the Context of Composite Functions
 The notation $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ describes a function $f$ that maps elements from an $n$-dimensional real vector space ($\mathbb{R}^n$) to an $m$-dimensional real vector space ($\mathbb{R}^m$).
 #### Components of the Notation